| Title: | Interface to 'LMDB' |

 Value:

-A logical vector, the same length as key
+A logical vector, the same length as key, indicating if each key was deleted.

 Proxy object.
 These exist to try and exploit LMDB's copy-free design.
 LMDB can pass back a read-only pointer to memory without copying it.
 So rather than immediately trying to read the whole thing in, this class provides a "proxy" to the data.
 At the moment they're not terribly useful - all you can do is get the length, and peek at the first bytes!
 They are used internally in the package to support cursors.